turingschool-projects/kwk-level3-swift/sessions/arrays_slides.markdown

 Each element in an array is automatically assigned a number called an **index**.
 This index can be used to access a specific element inside the array.

-Indices begin at 0 and order up incrementally.
+Indices begin at 0 and count up.
 If we look back at our `shoppingList` array, the following would be true:

 * "Bread" has an index of 0
 * "Cheese" has an index of 1